JvdHoogen/Adaptive-WCNN/README.md

 ### Data
 The data is collected from the [Paderborn University][paderborn] and the [Case Western Reserve University][cwru] that represents several bearing fault detection experiments based on multivariate signals.
-Please consult the [`Multivariate CWRU`][multivariate_cwru] package description to extract and preprocess the CWRU dataset.
+For more information on the processing of the two datasets, please contact the author or consult the [`Multivariate CWRU`][multivariate_cwru] package description to extract and preprocess for the CWRU dataset.